ancantu/SCICLD2019/docs/optimization_parallelization/optimization_parallelization_04.md

 # Task Distribution

-One of the most convenient tools that we have at TACC is [Launcher](https://github.com/TACC/launcher).
+One of the most convenient and powerful tools that we have at TACC is [Launcher](https://github.com/TACC/launcher).
 Launcher is a simple way to work through a list of single-node tasks.
-In addition to scheduling tasks on a single node, Launcher can also spawn tasks on other nodes allocated to the job.
+In addition to scheduling tasks on a single node, Launcher can also spawn tasks on other nodes allocated to the job (this is how you can *really* take advantage of TACC).
 This is good news for everyone that needs to complete a lot of work because every time you submit a job, your priority goes down.
 If you can bundle all of your work into one large job, you will not only complete a lot of work, you will optimize your scheduling priority.

-Launcher works by working through a text file and executing each line as a job.
+Launcher works through a text file and executes each line as a separate task.
 Inside each line

 - Output can be piped
 - Commands can be chained